psalm/psalm.dev/assets/articles/detect-security-vulnerabilities-with-psalm.md

   date: 2020-06-23 07:20:00
   author: Matt Brown
   author_link: https://twitter.com/mattbrowndev
-  notice: TL;DR: this article describes a new Psalm utility for detecting security vulnerabilities in PHP code -->
+-->

 Security vulnerabilities are normally pretty hard to spot.
 While a null-pointer error can make itself known the second you run your application, you can execute code for a decade without noticing that it contains a serious vulnerability.